Prag8855/aab/content/guides/residence-permit.md

 You will also get a letter in the mail.
 It's the activation code for your [[eID]].
 You need it to activate the eID function of your residence card.
 This lets you use your residence permit to log into online government services.

 **[How to activate your eID ➞](#activate-your-eid)**

-## How to apply in Germany

-If you live in Berlin, you must apply in Berlin.
-You can't apply in another city unless you move there.

-Each immigration office is different.
-They have different rules, and different wait times.
-Immigration offices in small cities are often faster.[^46] Some cities like Nuremberg are extremely slow.[^45]

 ## How to apply in your country